 Best Financial Planning Tips for New Physicians

 If you are a Doctor in or around Lakewood, Colorado you probably spend much of your time seeing patients and looking out for their well being.
-Thinking about your own well being, specifically, your financial well being, may not be the highest priority on your to-do list.
-In this article, we will take a look at some financial planning tips that both new and seasoned Physicians can benefit from.
+Thinking about your own well being, specifically, your financial planning and your retirement planning, may not be the highest priority on your to-do list.
+In this article, we will take a look at some financial planning tips that both new and seasoned Physicians in the Greater Denver, Colorado area can benefit from.

 Physicians typically have a high disposable income, so many doctors may not see the need for a financial plan.
 It’s important, though, to realize that a financial plan is a crucial tool for realizing your life goals.
 Especially if you are just starting out as a new Doctor.
 As you are beginning, you may be trying to balance paying off your student loans while saving for a home or retirement.
 How can you balance it all?

 Do you want to travel extensively in a few years?
 Have a large family?
 Open your own practice?
 Live abroad and work with international agencies?
 Retire early?
 Purchase a house in the mountains?
 Have a second home on the ocean?
 Only you can name the goals most important to both your life and career.
 But without a financial plan specifically designed to reach those goals, you can end up not achieving them.

 Beginning Physicians Face Challenges